 So…is Dubai safe for gay travellers?

-Let's call a spade a spade here.
-It’s illegal to be gay here, and any public displays of affection between same sex couples, even accidental ones, risk getting you into trouble.
+Let's call a spade a spade…it's illegal to be gay in Dubai, so any public displays of affection between same sex couples, even accidental ones, are likely to get you into trouble.
 As a general rule, we don't avoid visiting a destination just because it has anti-gay laws as we believe boycotting such places is counter-productive.
 We wrote about this at length in our article about what it's like travelling in Asia as a gay couple, and advice for gay travellers to Iran.

 With all this in mind, we think that Dubai is safe for gay travellers, but obviously with basic common sense being applied at all times.
-Just be cautious when you visit and avoid any public displays of affection.
-Also ensure you have a VPN set up on your phone beforehand so you can use Grindr/Scruff to connect with locals without problems.
+Also, ensure you have a VPN set up on your phone beforehand so you can use Grindr/Scruff to connect with locals without problems.